Path Regularization: A Near-Complete and Optimal Nonasymptotic Generalization Theory for Multilayer Neural Networks and Double Descent Phenomenon: Multilayer Neural Space and Its Properties

 The path enhanced scaled variation norm can also be written in terms of weight matrices.
-Let vector $W$ be the sequentially product of the weight matrix except for the first layer, that is, $W := a^L\Pi_{i=2}^{L-1}w^i$.
+Let the vector $W$ be the sequential product of the weight matrices except for the first layer, i.e., $W := a^L \prod_{i=2}^{L-1} w^i$.
 Let $W_k$ be its $k$-th element.
-We define a novel regularization term for ordinary multilayer neural network~\ref{L_layer_nn}, as a generalization of scaled variation norm for two layer networks to multilayer networks, dubbed \textit{path enhanced scaled variation norm} or PeSV norm for short:
+Then:

-Note that when $L=2$, $\nu(\theta)$ becomes the scaled variation norm denoted in ~\citep{huiyuan2023Nonasymptotic}.
-So~\eqref{s_path_norm} is indeed a multilayer generalization of scaled variation norm.
-This regularization (or scaled variation norm) is not strange as it looks like.
-The origin of scaled variation norm was already discussed in~\citep{parhi2021banach,parhi2022near}, where it corresponds to the second-order total variation of the target function in the offset variable of the (filtered) Radon domain.
-It is argued that when trained on two layer ReLU neural networks it promotes the sparse superposition representation of ReLU ridge functions.
-We will show in the next sections that this regularization term is the right term playing similar role as of scaled variation norm for two-layer neural network.
+Note that when $L=2$, $\nu(\theta)$ becomes the scaled variation norm denoted in~\citet{huiyuan2023Nonasymptotic}.
+Thus~\eqref{s_path_norm} is indeed a multilayer generalization of the scaled variation norm.
+This regularization (or scaled variation norm) is not as strange as it appears.
+The origin of the scaled variation norm was discussed in~\citet{parhi2021banach,parhi2022near}, where it corresponds to the second-order total variation of a function in a certain function space in the offset variable of the (filtered) Radon domain.
+The authors established a representer theorem for two-layer ReLU networks as the solution of a variational problem with this total variation as the regularization.
+When the function is represented by a two-layer ReLU network, it reduces to the scaled variation norm.
+It is argued that when trained on two-layer ReLU neural networks, it promotes a sparse superposition representation of ReLU ridge functions as the solution.
+It also shows that the scaled variation norm is equivalent to weight decay regularization for two layer networks in the sense that the minimizers of problems with these two regularizations are the same.

-As we mentioned in the notation section, any multilayer network with Lipschitz activation $\sigma$ with $\sigma(0) \neq 0$ can be transformed to network with Lipschitz activation with $\sigma(0)=0$.
+As aforementioned, any multilayer network with a Lipschitz activation $\sigma$ with $\sigma(0) \neq 0$ can be transformed into a network with a Lipschitz activation with $\sigma(0)=0$.
 This can be easily seen from the following expression: